opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_test_network_performance.rst

 #.
 Test the UDP RX PPS.

    a.
 Start the server process on the tested ECS.
-For details about common iperf3 parameters, see `Table 2 <#enustopic0115820205table8470126153613>`__.
+For details about common iperf3 parameters, see :ref:`Table 2 <en-us_topic_0115820205__table8470126153613>`.

       ##Auxiliary ECS 1